Oto Biederman: Martin Srb (28)

 In the spring of 1995, Martin Srb, owner of a small gloves factory, mentioned his planned trip to the United States, for which a large amount of money had to be prepared at his vault at home.
 The gang, who knew Srb, chose to lure him to a lonely place, kill him there, and rob the keys from the safe that he was supposed to carry around.
 On the evening of 1 June, Biederman and Jaroslav Pavlíček met Srb in the village of Škvorec, inviting him to a billiard club in Prague 21.
 They strolled towards a deserted parking lot, where someone was supposed to join them.
 As soon as Srb stepped out of his car, Biederman approached him and shot him twice in the heart and head.
 The body was then taken to the house of another accomplice, Milan Chládek, but only found 7,000 CZK and a few details when they searched the corpse.
 The criminals then buried the body, and Srb's vault had to be seized without the keys.
-His house was kept for a days, and only after the deceased's wife and children left, the gang members got inside and stole the safe.
+His house was kept for days, and only after the deceased's wife and children left, the gang members got inside and stole the safe.
 They cut it in Biederman's house, but did not find any money.
 This was due to the fact that after her husband's disappearance, Srb's wife had taken all the money from the house.
-She also told the authorities that she had seen Biederman and Pavlíček on the day of the murder, but there was not conclusive proof to the allegations.
+She also told the authorities that she had seen Biederman and Pavlíček on the day of the murder, but there was no conclusive proof to the allegations.